Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 The water can easily flow through the beans and extract more of the flavors with a coarse grind:

-I’ve made cold brew with a fine grind size to test it out.
+I’ve made a cold brew with a fine grind size to test it out.
 If you’re interested in learning about the results (it may surprise you!), you can check out the article here.

-Does nitro cold brew have alcohol?
+Does nitro cold brew contain alcohol?

 Although numerous factors contribute to this misperception, nitro cold brew does not have alcohol.
 Some people believe it includes alcohol because it is processed with nitrogen, the same component used in producing certain beers such as Guinness.